-Cinco de Mayo is known throughout the United States as an excuse to drink.
-However, in Mexico, the holiday actually commemorates the army’s surprise victory over the battle-hardened French.
-Las Vegas is more than happy to join the celebration with restaurants and tequila bars up and down the Strip.
-Expect the festivities to be bigger than ever in 2023 with lots of Mexican-themed bars, restaurants and specials to check out.
-Cinco de Mayo falls on a Friday this year, offering the perfect excuse for a long holiday weekend
+Cinco de Mayo is known throughout the United States as an excuse to party.
+While Mexico commemorates the holiday with parades and battle reenactments, in the U.S., the holiday is largely a popular celebration of Mexican-American culture.
+And Las Vegas is more than happy to join the celebration with restaurants, parties, and tequila bars up and down the Strip.
+Expect the festivities to be bigger than ever in 2024 with lots of Mexican-themed bars, restaurants, and specials to check out.
+Cinco de Mayo falls on a Sunday this year, offering the perfect excuse for a long, margarita-filled holiday weekend.

 Casa Calavera